-Tables, charts, and other diagrams should be properly labelled.
-It's typically unnecessary to duplicate similar information in various forms.
+Tables, charts and other diagrams should be properly labeled.
+Duplication of similar information in varying forms is not generally necessary.

 III.
-Definitions: Base Case versus Energy Efficient Case
+Definitions - Base Case / Energy Efficient Case

 For all projects, there will always be a lower cost, less efficient option and a higher cost, more efficient option.